 *More than one opened, and one unopened, packet of cigarettes (official limit is now 25g or 25 cigarettes but they will allow an open packet as well)

 *More than 2.25 litres of any alcohol

 *Any terrorist material or pornographic material

-Here is a copy of a typical Australian incoming arrivals card – please note that this is dated 2015 and is NOT the latest version, and they do change from time to time:
+Here is a copy of a typical Australian incoming arrivals card –

 You can check the most up-to-date INCOMING requirements and exceptions by clicking HERE.